keu/docs/tutorials/astro-python-sdk.md

     # Extract a file with a header from S3 into a temporary Table, referenced by the
     # variable `orders_data`
     orders_data = aql.load_file(
-        # data file needs to have a header row
+        # Data file needs to have a header row.
+The input and output table can be replaced with any
+        # valid file and connection ID.
         input_file=File(
             path=S3_FILE_PATH + "/orders_data_header.csv", conn_id=S3_CONN_ID
         ),